Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-There are fun experiments you can do by yourself, called the observer effect.
-There is a silent observer within yourself that can see your own thoughts without reacting to them, one that feels like nothing and, at the same time, holds infinite potential.
-This act of self-reflection tells you that you are not just a mind reacting like a robot and that this observer outside your thoughts could be the singularity (Universal conciseness, or Mind at large) <a href="https://youtu.be/zfn2kFOeNKg?si=1HwA0W70RxdNyT3I" target="_blank">The observer and the observed</a>.
-This is a powerful realization that reveals there is no self and there is only one singularity.
-The separation we see at lower scales of reality, from matter to self and others, is all the singularity brought down to a smaller scale, organized into a reality and a point of perception.
+There is also the Casimir effect, in which we can detect particles popping in and out of existence from the zero-point quantum fluctuation, see <a href="https://youtu.be/e25fDVgUDmM?t=36" target="_blank"> Quantum mind zero point energy</a>, which does a good job at explaining the zero-point field energy that comprises reality.

+<br /><br />

+The following explains what reality may actually be and when we understand it unified <a href="https://youtu.be/91D-g1R1gI0" target="_blank">11th dimension</a>.

+<br /><br />

+There are fun experiments you can do by yourself, called the observer effect <a href="https://youtu.be/zfn2kFOeNKg?si=1HwA0W70RxdNyT3I" target="_blank">The observer and the observed</a>.

 <br /><br />